-A key part of implementing CDS and using them effectively for QI is responsibility for the ongoing management of the functionality.
+A key part of implementing CDS and using it effectively for quality improvement is responsibility for the ongoing management of the functionality.
 It is highly recommended that management of CDS rules and activities is done in alignment with quality reporting and data collection and not a silo function of any one department or individual.
-It may even be suggested that the task of managing CDS is done by an existing quality improvement committee.
-This may also mean that IT staff will need to be part of the committee to effectively monitor and implement what is needed.
+It may even be suggested the task of managing CDS is done by an existing quality improvement committee.
+This may also mean that information technology (IT) staff will need to be part of the committee to effectively monitor and implement what is needed.

-The responsibilities associated with managing the CDS functionality for effective QI collection and reporting are:
+The responsibilities associated with managing the CDS functionality for effective quality improvement collection and reporting are:

-- ▶ Evaluation of current CDS rules (Appendix A CDS evaluation tool).
-A review or compilation of what rules / templates / guidelines currently in use at the practice / in our workflow?
-Do you have rules set up that do not apply? - Review and approval process for adding or dropping rules with a formal change management request and IT involvement. - Communicate the change in the CDS. - ▶ Follow up on changes made with reviewing alert usage/overrides, monitoring for template usage, chart reviews. - ▶ Ensure resources used in CDS are kept up-to-date.
+- Evaluation of current CDS rules (see Appendix A).
+A review or compilation of what rules/templates/guidelines currently in use at the practice/in our workflow?
+Do you have rules set up that do not apply? - Review and approval process for adding or dropping rules with a formal change management request and IT involvement - Communicate the change in the CDS - Follow up on changes made with reviewing alert usage/overrides, monitoring for template usage, chart reviews - Ensure resources used in CDS are kept up-to-date.
 Not all systems are connected to a service that updates reference materials.
 This would also include review and upkeep of internal or customized documents.

-Patient Level Alerts
+5. Patient Level Alerts

 The basic functionality and purpose of the patient level alert is to provide an option other than, or in conjunction with CDS alerts, to target a specific patient.
-Unlike CDS alerts, which have a "global" affect, different alerts can be set for the same condition, for different patients, based on individual needs, time frames or provider preference.
-(Not all EHRs may have this functionality).
-Also unlike CDS, these alerts do not "automatically fire" based on criteria and existing data in the EHR, instead are manually created individually and customized for each patient.
+Unlike CDS alerts, which have a "global" affect, different alerts can be set for the same condition, for different patients, based on individual needs, timeframes or provider preference.
+(Not all EHRs may have this functionality.)
+Also, unlike CDS, these alerts do not "automatically fire" based on criteria and existing data in the HER.
+Instead, they are manually created individually and customized for each patient.

-What does using Patient Level Alerts mean for Quality Improvement?
+What does using patient level alerts mean for quality improvement?

-You can use patient level alerts to act as a note, alert or reminder to providers and staff on specific needs of an individual patient, or to address a specific aspect of care for a specific patient.
-For example, you can set up a patient level alert for a pre hypertensive patient, to provide reminders or notes on care specific to that patient's condition and based on information from the previous encounter.
+Use patient level alerts to act as a note, alert or reminder to providers and staff on specific needs of an individual patient or to address a specific aspect of care for a specific patient.
+For example, set up a patient level alert for a prehypertensive patient to provide reminders or notes on care specific to that patient's condition and based on information from the previous encounter.